IndraGunawan/symfony-docs/components/console/helpers/questionhelper.rst

         return Command::SUCCESS;
     }

-This is particularly useful when you have interactive questions inside database transactions or other time-sensitive operations where hanging indefinitely could cause problems.

 .. note::

     The timeout only applies to interactive input streams.
-For non-interactive streams (like pipes or files), the timeout setting is ignored and the question behaves normally.
+For non-interactive streams (such as pipes or files), the timeout is ignored and the question behaves normally.

 You can also use timeouts with other question types such as :class:`Symfony\\Component\\Console\\Question\\ConfirmationQuestion` and